Ginja In Obidos – The Cherry Liqueur

 I was glad we waited for Ginja on our visit to Obidos.
 The ceremony added to the allure of this treat.
 Try it in a dark chocolate cup.
 You can get a sample for 1€ on the street.
 But make sure to try some of the finer brands.
 And try it without the chocolate cup.
 It is a much richer taste.

-Did you have Ginja in Obidos?
+Did you try Ginja when you visited Portugal?
 Did you like it with a chocolate cup or without?